ACTIVITY 7.1: A CRY FOR JUSTICE

 • Show the Vimeo video, April’s Way: a 1992 LA Riots Short Film (8:14 minutes) (based on a true story).

-• End class with review and discussion of the activity questions and how the April’s Way film reshaped or reinforced their answers.
+• End class with a review and discussion of the activity questions and how the April’s Way film reshaped or reinforced their answers.

 Resources